Azure-Samples/azure-search-power-skills/Vision/ImageClusteringSkill/README.md

 ### Testing the search labels in Azure Cognitive Search

-Now we are in a position to search on our cluster labelled data, navigate to the [test search cell](notebooks/3-create-label-file.ipynb#Test-the-cluster-labels-in-Azure-Search-queries) to search on our clustered images.
+Now we are in a position to search on our cluster labelled data, open the [5-test-search-index notebook](notebooks/5-test-search-index.ipynb) to search on our clustered images.